Yoshinogari site: Middle Yayoi period

-Late Yayoi
+Late Yayoi period

+During the later Yayoi period, moats expanded and doubled, and buildings grew larger.
+The settlement reached its peak around the 3rd century.
+Two inner enclosures, the North and South, were built, marking a period of cultural development.
+Based on the number of earthenware coffins, it is estimated that there were approximately 1,200 people living there, with the entire region centered around Yoshinogari numbering around 5,400.

 A large outer ditch was built around the edges of the low hill, completely surrounding the settlement and cemetery areas.
 Inside of the outer ditch, smaller ditch-enclosed precincts were built that surrounded groups of pit-houses and raised-floor buildings.
 The ditches of the inner precincts of the Late Yayoi were undoubtedly meant for defence based on the evidence of post-moulds indicating palisades on the inside of the ditches.
 Indeed, the so-called "Northern Inner Enclosure" was surrounded by double ditches (SPBE 2000).

 Some of the raised-floor buildings of this sub-period were quite tall and large.
 For example, the largest raised floor building was square in shape (12.5 X 12.5 m) with post-moulds that were 40–50 cm in diameter (SPBE 2000).
 Raised-floor buildings are known from large Jōmon period sites in Japan such as Sannai-Maruyama Site.

+The coastline gradually receded, and by this time it was located two to three kilometers from the Yoshinogari ruins.
+The mouth of the Chikugo River is also believed to have moved to this area, and archaeological remains suggest that there was a port-like structure there.
+The Yoshinogari Hills are thought to have had contact with this port through the Shirohara River and Tade River (both tributaries of the Chikugo River) that flow along both the east and west banks.